 Local authorities are required to prepare group accounts in addition to their own Financial Statements where they have material interest in other organisations.
-The group accounts on pages 88 to 93 consolidate the council's Financial Statements, the Common Good and Trust Funds and six other entities (including two subsidiaries - West Dunbartonshire Leisure Trust and Clydebank Property Company).
-The effect of combining these entities on the Group Balances Sheet is to increase reserves and net assets by £26.555m creating an overall net asset of £273.310m.
+The group accounts on pages 94 to 103 consolidate the council's Financial Statements, the Common Good and Trust Funds and six other entities (including two further subsidiaries - West Dunbartonshire Leisure Trust and Clydebank Property Company).
+The effect of combining these entities on the Group Balances Sheet is to increase reserves and net assets by £24.788m creating an overall net asset of £215.766m.
 This includes the combined pension liability of these organisations similar to that of the council.
 As there is no reason to suggest the future funding to these organisations will not continue, the accounts have been prepared on a going concern basis.